Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 is defined, axioms may later be stated about it or it may be used for proofs returned by functions, which is usually the case when the type is intended to be a proof.
-Abstract types may be declared to get sort index(es), which is usually the case when the abstract type intended to be a proof, while less common when the abstract type intended to be data, the latter most commonly standing on its own.
+Abstract types may be declared to get sort index(es), which is usually the case when the abstract type is intended to be a proof, while less common when the abstract type intended to be data, the latter most commonly standing on its own.